react-navigation/react-navigation.github.io/versioned_docs/version-6.x/headers.md

 }
 ```

-Now, any screen that belongs to the `StackScreen` will have our wonderful branded styles.
+Now, any screen that belongs to the `Stack.Navigator` will have our wonderful branded styles.
 Surely though, there must be a way to override these options if we need to?

 ## Replacing the title with a custom component